nemanjam/nextjs-prisma-boilerplate/README.md

 yarn prisma:seed:dev:env
 ```

 At this point everything is ready, you can now start the app.
-Open `http://localhost:3001` in browser to see the running app.
+Open `http://localhost:3001` in the browser to see the running app.

 ```bash
 # start the app in dev mode